-Administration of the scheme is undertaken under delegated authority by the Pensions Team at Surrey County Council, who took over the administration from Capita Employee Benefits with effect from 1st November 2016.
+Administration of the scheme is undertaken under delegated authority by the Pensions Team at Surrey County Council.
 Surrey are responsible for:

-- Administering the LGPS on behalf of London Borough of Hillingdon as an Employing Authority in accordance with relevant legislation and Committee decisions; - Administering the Council's early retirement arrangements in accordance with relevant legislation and Committee decisions; - Providing advice to scheme members and external scheme Employers on options available under the Council's Pension Scheme; and - Exploiting information technology to improve service standards and efficiency.
+- Administering the LGPS on behalf of London Borough of Hillingdon as an Employing Authority in accordance with relevant legislation and Committee decisions: - Administering the Council's early retirement arrangements in accordance with relevant legislation and Committee decisions; - Providing advice to scheme members and external scheme Employers on options available under the Council's Pension Scheme; and - Exploiting information technology to improve service standards and efficiency.